Good Content!

 13. Travel

-Below is list of 5 questions related to travel for the cue card round of the speaking test.
+Below is a list of 5 questions related to travel for the cue card round of the speaking test.

 - Describe an important journey that was delayed.